 Is she like you?
 Of course.

-Hailing from a small city in Ohio she went on to creating a super popular clothing design business with.
+Hailing from a small city in Ohio, she created a super popular clothing design business.

 Is she rich now?
 Yes.

-Many of us do not know who Cait Scudder is but she is a successful internet entrepreneur.
-Raking a great amount of moolah, she not just earns six-figures a year by coaching women but also making reality for so many like us.
+Many of us do not know who Cait Scudder is, but she is a successful internet entrepreneur.
+Raking a great amount of moolah, she earns six figures a year by coaching women and making it a reality for so many like us.

 But how it happened?
 She understood the power of ‘digital’ and solving business problems.